danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 save(test_marginal,file="Posterior_cramer_marginal_Scenario1.RData")
 ```

 Similar steps are required to obtain the posterior samples of the **Cramer's V coefficients for the tests on the bivariates**.
-Hence, clean first the working directory and upload useful data and samples.
+Hence, clean first the working directory, and upload useful data and samples.

 ``` r
 rm(list=ls())